DigixGlobal/etc-redemption/README.md

 ## Redemption Process

-The new process is split roughly into the following steps:
+The new redemption process is split roughly into the following steps:

 ### Set Up